oneeve8/kobble-data/content/Tutorial2.md

 To edit a Markdown file, tap the pencil icon
-You can view your results in the bottom half of your split screen view or tap the square view icon to toggle it.
+You can view your results in the bottom half of your split screen view or Tap the square view icon to toggle the split screen view away.

 Home (house icon),
 Edit Mode,
-Red Delete,
+Red Delet
-Triple Bar.

 To share a track or channel, simply long tap it,